bootlin/training-materials/slides/security-hw-sec-barriers/security-hw-sec-barriers.typ

 === Kernel/Userland isolation

-- The kernel has #strong[privileged] access to the hardware
+- The kernel has *privileged* access to the hardware

-- On older CPUs, or some architectures, it even has #strong[unfiltered] access
+- On older CPUs, or some architectures, it even has *unfiltered* access

 - Needs to be isolated from useland even though both run on the same hardware

-- The key is the #strong[privilege level]
+- The key is the *privilege level*

   - x86 defines 4 "protection rings", tracked in 2 bits of the Code
     Segment Selector register Only 2 are actually used: ring 0 for the